-Report: Center where comatose woman had baby probed in 2016
+Center where comatose woman had baby faced criminal probe

-PHOENIX (AP) — State regulators reportedly wanted to remove developmentally disabled patients from a Phoenix long-term care facility years before a woman in a vegetative state gave birth.
+PHOENIX (AP) — Regulators wanted to remove developmentally disabled patients from a Phoenix long-term care facility years before a woman in a vegetative state gave birth, Arizona’s largest newspaper reported Sunday.

-The Arizona Republic newspaper reported Sunday that Hacienda HealthCare faced a 2016 criminal investigation.

-Arizona authorities accused the facility of billing about $4 million in bogus 2014 charges for wages, transportation, housekeeping, maintenance and supplies.
+The Arizona Republic reported Hacienda HealthCare faced a 2016 criminal investigation for allegedly billing the state more than $4 million for bogus 2014 charges for wages, transportation, housekeeping, maintenance and supplies.

-The criminal case was dropped in 2017 and no charges were filed.
-A court battle is continuing to force Hacienda to turn over financial records.
+The criminal case was dropped in 2017 and no charges were filed, the Republic said, but a court battle is continuing in an effort to force Hacienda to turn over financial records.

 Most Read Nation & World Stories